scottbot95/faultybot/README.md

 ### Discord

-Please follow [the Discord docs](https://discord.com/developers/docs/getting-started) for creating a bot to acquire the Discrd API token.
-Similarly once acquired either pass that in using `discord.token` or `DISCORD_TOKEN`.
+Please follow [the Discord docs](https://discord.com/developers/docs/getting-started) for creating a bot to acquire the Discord API token.
+Similarly, once acquired either pass that in using `discord.token` or `DISCORD_TOKEN`.

 ### PostgresQL

 FaultyBot also uses a PostgreSQL 15+ server for managing persistent data.
 Once the server is setup and a database created, pass the connection string via `database.url` or `DATABASE_URL`.
+Alternatively you can set the components of the connection string individually via `database.host`, `database.name`, etc...

 Examples for setting up postgres are detailed below.